FlyBrainLab/FlyBrainLab/README.md

 FlyBrainLab provides an environment where computational researchers can present configurable, executable neural circuits, and experimental scientists can interactively explore circuit structure and function ultimately leading to biological validation.

-# Installation Instructions
+# Installation

-FlyBrainLab currently provides a docker installation option, which comes in with a bundled version of the [FFBO](http://fruitflybrain.org/) project.
+FlyBrainLab currently provides a Docker installation option, which comes in with a bundled version of the [FFBO](http://fruitflybrain.org/) project.
 In addition, we provide manual setup instructions below.

 ## Docker Installation